Understanding Your Router IP Address: A Comprehensive Guide

 How to Find Your Router IP on Common Systems

 On Windows, you can run ipconfig in a Command Prompt and look for the “Default Gateway” field under your active adapter.
-On macOS and Linux, commands like netstat -nr, ip route, or viewing network preferences will reveal the gateway address.
+On macOS, use netstat -nr or route get commands.
+On Linux, use ip route or netstat -nr.
+Viewing network preferences will reveal the gateway address.

 On mobile devices, check Wi‑Fi connection details in settings; the router IP is often listed as “Router,” “Gateway,” or a similar label.
 Once you know the address, enter it into a browser to reach the admin page, assuming remote access is enabled on the LAN.